Jean-Paul Gaultier Logo

 What does the Jean-Paul Gaultier logo mean?

-The Jean-Paul Gaultier logo has two meanings.
-It denotes the name and surname of the French fashion designer, designer, and perfumer and the Parisian fashion house he created.
+The logo has two main meanings.
+It represents both the designer, Jean-Paul Gaultier, and the fashion house he created.

 What is Jean-Paul Gaultier’s logo?

-The logo of the Jean-Paul Gaultier trademark consists of its name – the name and surname of the creator.
-The main emphasis is placed on the word “Gaultier,” which is twice as large as the rest of the inscription and is located diagonally.
-Behind it is another part – “Jean-Paul.”
-The double name is typed without a hyphen and placed strictly horizontally.
+The logo prominently features the designer’s name.
+The word “Gaultier” is twice as large as the rest of the text and positioned diagonally.
+Behind it, “Jean-Paul” is typed without a hyphen and placed horizontally.

 What is the font of the Jean-Paul Gaultier logo?